compas-dev/compas_fea/docs/_sources/tutorial/07_material.rst.txt

 Elastic--plastic
 ----------------

 The **ElasticPlastic** class can be used to make a general isotropic and homogeneous non-linear material object, with the same shape of stress--strain curve in both compression and tension.
-The elastic input data is the same as with the **ElasticIsotropic** class, given by Young's modulus ``E``, Poisson's ratio ``v`` and density ``p``.
-For the plastic description of the material, use lists of plastic stresses ``f`` (units of Pa) and plastic strains ``e`` (total strain minus yield strain).
+The elastic input data is the same as with the **ElasticIsotropic** class, given by Young's modulus ``E`` [Pa], Poisson's ratio ``v`` and density ``p``.
+For the plastic description of the material, use lists of plastic stresses ``f`` [Pa] and plastic strains ``e`` (total strain minus yield strain).
 The first value of ``f`` should be the stress at the end of the elastic region, i.e. the yield stress, and the first value of ``e`` should be zero, i.e. the beginning of plastic straining.
 Continue to give pairs of plastic stress and plastic strain to define the complete behaviour.
 To add the general elastic--plastic stress--strain data curve below as data to the **ElasticIsotropic** class, the input (with variables representing numbers) would look like:

 .. code-block:: python